awslabs/generative-ai-cdk-constructs/README.md

 # Contributing

 Contributions of all kinds are welcome!
-Check out our [contributor's guide](./CONTRIBUTING.md)
+Check out our [contributors guide](./CONTRIBUTING.md)

 # Design guidelines and Development guide